-- rate or the long-term substitute rate whichever is applicable.
-The school district shall make every reasonable effort to secure the services of a substitute employee. - (b) When a unit member is absent from his duties on account of illness or accident for a period of five (5) school months or less, whether or not the absence arises out of or in the course of employment, when sick leave benefits are exhausted, the amount deducted from the salary due him for any month in which the absence occurs shall be the sum which is actually paid a day to day or long-term substitute employee employed to fill his position during his absence or, if no substitute employee was employed, the amount which would have been paid to the substitute had he been employed.
-In any event, the amount deducted shall not exceed the daily substitute rate or the long-term substitute rate whichever is applicable.
-The school district shall make every reasonable effort to secure the services of a substitute employee. - (c) While on leave of absence, a unit member shall maintain, but not add to, any sick leave credit accumulated prior to such leave. - (d) A permanent employee who resigns and is re-employed within thirty-nine (39) calendar months shall have reinstated all unused sick leave credit existing at the time of resignation. - (e) Sick leave may be used for pregnancy or childbirth only as follows: - 1.
-Unit members shall be entitled to one day of sick leave upon the birth of said unit member's child. - 2.
-When a unit member not on maternity leave is absent from her duties as a result of her own maternity-related illness prior to the birth or due to illness or medical or surgical complications subsequent to birth, abortion or miscarriage. - (f) Sick leave earned during regular school year employment shall be used only for leave during regular school year employment.
-Sick leave earned during adult education employment shall be used only for leave during adult education employment. - (g) Verifications of illness by a medical doctor may be required by the District in its discretion for any absence of five (5) or more consecutive days for which sick leave is claimed.
+- (a) While on leave of absence, a unit member shall maintain, but not add to, any sick leave credit accumulated prior to such leave. - (b) A permanent employee who resigns and is re-employed within thirty-nine (39) calendar months shall have reinstated all unused sick leave credit existing at the time of resignation. - (c) Sick leave may be used for pregnancy or childbirth only as follows:

+- 1. Unit members shall be entitled to one day of sick leave upon the birth of said unit member's child. - 2.
+When a unit member not on maternity leave is absent from her duties as a result of her own maternity-related illness prior to the birth or due to illness or medical or surgical complications subsequent to birth, abortion or miscarriage. - (d) Sick leave earned during regular school year employment shall be used only for leave during regular school year employment.
+Sick leave earned during adult education employment shall be used only for leave during adult education employment. - (e) Verifications of illness by a medical doctor may be required by the District in its discretion for any absence of five (5) or more consecutive days for which sick leave is claimed.